michelalbers/use-fingerprint/README.md

 # useFingerprint

-This is a convinient wrapper around https://github.com/Valve/fingerprintjs2 to use in react apps.
+This is a convenient wrapper around https://github.com/Valve/fingerprintjs2 to use in react apps.

 ## usage